Bjornar97/Bachelor-Backend/README.md

     * No data to send
     * Data to recieve
         - message - Says what happened
-        - email - The email of the user
+        - friends - The friend list of the user
     * Status codes
         - 401 - Not logged in, or missing bearer token
         - 404 - The user doesnt exist
-        - 202 - Successfully found the email
+        - 202 - Successfully found the friend list
         - 500 - Something went wrong on the server

 - POST - Used to send a friend request (token required)